Human Papilloma Virus (HPV)

-Approximately 75% of all sexually active people will be infected with HPV at some point in their lives.
+Approximately 75-80 % of all sexually active people will be infected with HPV at some point in their lives.
 Most people show no symptoms at all.
 Others experience:

 There is no screening test that detects HPV in men.
-However if your sexual partner is diagnosed with HPV, it is likely that you are infected too.
+However, if your sexual partner is diagnosed with HPV, it is likely that you are infected too.

-Abstinence: The only way to avoid all forms of HPV infection he is to abstain from intimate genital contact, including oral sex.
+Abstinence: The only way to avoid all forms of HPV infection is to abstain from intimate genital contact, including oral sex.

 Vaccines: There are now vaccines against some of the cancer causing strains of HPV.
 One of the vaccines also protects against 2 of the most common strains associated with development of visible genital warts.
 If you are between the ages of 9 and 26, the vaccine has been proven to be safe and effective in preventing infection with the included strains of the virus.
 If you are older than 26, you may still be able to receive the vaccine.
 Talk to a provider at the IU Health Center Medical Clinic (http://healthcenter.indiana.edu/services/medical-clinic.shtml)

 "Safer Sex ": Condoms or other latex barriers can reduce your risk of contracting HPV; however, they are not 100% effective since they do not cover all potentially exposed skin.
 Limiting your number of lifetime sexual partners can also reduce your risk of becoming infected.
-A long term, mutuallymonogamous relationship is the safest.
+A long term, mutually monogamous relationship is the safest.

-Even if you had the HPV vaccine, you should visit the IU Health Center Women's Clinic (http://healthcenter.indiana.edu/services/womens-health.shtml) every year for an annual checkup.
+Even if you had the HPV vaccine, you should visit the IU Health Center Women's Clinic (http://healthcenter.indiana.edu/services/womens-health.shtml) for recommended cervical cancer screenings.
 If you have paid the IU Health Fee (http://healthcenter.indiana.edu/about/fees-payments.shtml), the cost of your visit is reduced if you make an appointment in advance.